 Damaged USB Drives and Hardware from Electrical Surges.

 If you’re to blame, at least you’ll know to take greater care next time.
-Put it down to experience, and perhaps keep your feet away from the power switches!
-But what if your device is struck by a power surge?
+Put it down to experience.
+Perhaps keep your feet away from the power switches or USB drive ports!
+What if your device is struck by a power surge?
 These happen when lightning causes a massive boost in electrical power.
 Electrical bursts create too much energy for outlets and USB drives or other storage devices to handle.
 When the flow of electricity to your device is interrupted and started again; or when electricity is sent back into the system for other reasons.
-While certain plugs, sockets, and adapters feature surge protection, they don’t guarantee complete safety.
+Certain plugs, sockets, and adapters feature surge protection.
+Not all power strips guarantee complete safety.

 At eProvided, as data recovery specialists, we often receive computers and devices which have been affected by power surges.
-Obviously people worry about data in their tablets, microSD’s and cellphones, and expect it can be lost forever.
-In some circumstances the hardware can become so damaged it affects the storage components.
-Generally your data should remain safe, provided you save it regularly.
+Obviously people worry about data in their tablets, microSD’s, smartphones and cellphones, and expect it can be lost forever.
+In some circumstances hardware can become so damaged it affects the storage components.
+Generally your data should remain safe.
+But, did you save your data or photos regularly?
 The best advice, always have surge protection, and disconnect your computer or plugged-in storage devices during a lightning storm.
 Smartphones and cellphones can also be damaged while charging due to lighting strikes.

 Power Surge, Check for Lost Data and Damaged Hard Drives.